 I remember some fascinating fishing villages towards North end of Okinawa.
 Near or beyond Monza Beach?

-I really enjoyed seeing the firefly squid in the Toyoma Bay. stayed in a little town near Americawa. truly unique and enjoyable. they take a tour boat out around 2 a.m. there is also a museum for the squid and a small restaurant that serves the squid and other foods. (i had the fried glass shrimp). very interesting. about 1 month agoAnswered by Vicki Frigo via WorldNomads.com
+I really enjoyed seeing the firefly squid in the Toyoma Bay. stayed in a little town near Americawa. truly unique and enjoyable. they take a tour boat out around 2 a.m. there is also a museum for the squid and a small restaurant that serves the squid and other foods. (i had the fried glass shrimp). very interesting. over 1 year agoAnswered by Vicki Frigo via WorldNomads.com